cbrownstein-lambda/lambda-docs-mkdocs/docs/on-demand-cloud/lambda-chat-api.md

 ---
-description: Using the Lambda Cloud vLLM API
+description: Using the Lambda Chat API
 comments: true
 tags:
   - llama
   - llm
 ---

-# Using the Lambda Cloud vLLM API
+# Using the Lambda Chat API

-The Lambda Cloud vLLM API enables you to use the Llama 3.1 405B large language model (LLM) without the need to set up your own vLLM API server on an on-demand instance or 1-Click Cluster (1CC).
+The Lambda Chat API enables you to use the Llama 3.1 405B large language model (LLM) without the need to set up your own vLLM API server on an on-demand instance or 1-Click Cluster (1CC).

-Since the Lambda Cloud vLLM API is compatible with the [OpenAI API](https://platform.openai.com/docs/overview), you can use it as a drop-in replacement for applications currently using the OpenAI API.
+Since the Lambda Chat API is compatible with the [OpenAI API](https://platform.openai.com/docs/overview), you can use it as a drop-in replacement for applications currently using the OpenAI API.

-The Lambda Cloud vLLM API implements endpoints for:
+The Lambda Chat API implements endpoints for:

 - [Creating chat completions](#creating-chat-completions) (`/chat/completions`)
 - Creating completions (`/completions`)
 - Listing models (`/models`)

-To use the Lambda Cloud vLLM API, first [generate an API key from the dashboard](https://cloud.lambdalabs.com/api-keys).
+To use the Lambda Chat API, first [generate an API key from the dashboard](https://cloud.lambdalabs.com/api-keys).
 You can also use an API key that you've already generated.